lmsqueezy/laravel/README.md

 Now your user model will have access to methods from our package to create checkouts in Lemon Squeezy for your products.
 Note that you can make any model type a billable as you wish.
 It's not required to use one specific model class.

+> [!NOTE]
+> Every action on the library like charging, creating checkouts or subscribing will automatically create a customer in Lemon Squeezy for you and connect it to your billable.
+It should never be necessary to manually create a customer with the Lemon Squeezy API.

 ### Running Migrations

 The package comes with some migrations to store data received from Lemon Squeezy by webhooks.
 It'll add a `lemon_squeezy_customers` table which holds all info about a customer.
 This table is connected to a billable model of any model type you wish.
 It'll also add a `lemon_squeezy_subscriptions` table which holds info about subscriptions.
 Install these migrations by simply running `artisan migrate`: